Kim Yu-bin: 1988–2007: Early life, education and struggles

 Kim Yu-bin was born in Gwangju, on October 4, 1988.
 She lived in Korea until high school, attending Anyang High School for a while before moving to San Jose, California, where she studied at and graduated from Leland High School.
-Yubin graduated from Myongji University with a degree in Film and Musical.
+Yubin graduated from Myongji University with a degree in Film and Music.

 She was originally set to debut as a member of Five Girls under Good Entertainment, along with G.NA, After School's Uee, Secret's Jun Hyo-seong, and Spica's Yang Ji-won.
 However, the group disbanded shortly before their scheduled debut in 2007 due to Good Entertainment's financial troubles and the members all left for separate South Korean entertainment companies.

 2007–2017: Wonder Girls

 Yubin made her debut as a new member of the Wonder Girls on September 7, 2007.
 She was introduced as the main rapper of the group, replacing Hyuna.
 Although she is known mostly as the rapper of the Wonder Girls, Yubin occasionally acts as an additional vocalist to the group.
 Examples of which include, "This Time" and "Wishing on a Star".
 Aside from performing with the group, she has appeared in several music videos including labelmate 2PM's "10 Out of 10" and Shinhwa's "Once in a Life Time".
 Yubin has also featured in several different artists' singles, i.e. Shinhwa's Andy Lee, Lee Min-woo, Kim Bum-soo, and Chun G. In 2008, she made a short cameo in MBC's popular sitcom, Here He Comes.

 Yubin showcased her written lyrics for the first time in Kim Bum-soo's song "Do You Know That?".
 Since then, Yubin has written her own raps for several other songs.
 In 2011, she wrote the lyrics for "Girls Girls", "Me, In", and "Sweet Dreams" from the Wonder Girls' second studio album Wonder World.
 Yubin also wrote the song "Hey Boy" for the group's mini album Wonder Party released on June 3, 2012.
 In 2013, she made her official acting debut in OCN's drama, The Virus, where she played the role of Lee Joo-yeong, a genius hacker and an IT specialist.

 On June 24, 2015, it was announced that the Wonder Girls will be making comeback after two-year hiatus as a band.
 On August 17, 2015, Yubin was confirmed to join Unpretty Rapstar's second season.
 Her popularity exploded and as a consequence, her makeup and hairstyle became popular in South Korea.

 On January 26, 2017, it was announced that the Wonder Girls were to disband after their contracts had expired.
 Yubin was one of two members who chose to remain with JYP Entertainment as solo artists and renewed her contract.

 The group released their final single, "Draw Me", on February 10.